The Boostless Bootstrap and BCFW Momentum Shifts: Constraining three-particle interactions

 \section{Constraining three-particle interactions}

 In this section we will constrain three-particle interactions for theories of a single spin-$S$ particle with integer $S$.
 We will derive the constraints first presented in \cite{PSS}.
 We also checked that the BCFW techniques allow us to recover other results in \cite{PSS}, namely those of (gravitational) Compton scattering and the full analysis for a scalar or a photon coupled to gravity.
 Those calculations contain only minor differences compared with what is presented below so we omit the details in favour of brevity.
-We remind the reader that we do not impose boost invariance, but only demand that the free theory is Poincar\'{e} invariant, with the on-shell condition $E^2 - \bvec{p}^2 = 0$ for each particle. \\
+We remind the reader that we do not impose boost invariance, but only demand that the free theory is Poincar\'{e} invariant, with the on-shell condition $E^2 - \bvec{p}^2 = 0$ for each particle, and that boost violations enter the action only through time derivatives. \\

 Consider the amplitude $\mathcal{A}_4(1^{+S}2^{-S}3^{+S}4^{-S})$, where superscripts denote the helicities of incoming particles of some integer spin $S$.
 We will impose matching conditions between deformations $(1,2)$ and $(1,4)$.
 First consider $(1,2)$.
 Using the expressions for\footnote{These amplitudes arise from the leading order couplings.
 Higher-dimension operators give rise to the $A_{3}(1^{+S},2^{+S},3^{+S})$, $A_{3}(1^{-S},2^{-S},3^{-S})$ amplitudes but we don't consider these here.
 We refer the reader to \cite{PSS} for a discussion on these amplitudes.} $A_{3}(1^{+S},2^{+S},3^{-S})$ and $A_{3}(1^{-S},2^{-S},3^{+S})$ given in \eqref{eq:3pFinalResult}, and\footnote{Here we have assumed $[13]$ and $[14]$ are non-zero, and therefore $t=0$ and $u=0$ are approached as $\la 13 \ra = 0$ and $\la 14 \ra = 0$ respectively (or as $[24]=0$ and $[23]=0$ respectively, by momentum conservation).}